 System Files on Fixed Block Architecture (FBA) DASD.
-If an FBA DASD has a system logical unit assigned to it, the supervisor SYSFIL support will block and deblock system file records into the FBA Control Interval-based data format, handle all special conditions, and update the Disk Information Block (DIB).
+If an FBA DASD has a system logical unit assigned to it, the supervisor will block and deblock system file records into the FBA Control Interval-based data format, handle all special conditions, and update the Disk Information Block (DIB).
 This permits existing DTFDI and DTFCP programs to process system files on FBA devices without making logic changes to handle the FBA blocking.

-Note, however, that the DTFSD SYSFIL support is limited to sequential GET or PUT for fixed unblocked records.
+Note, however, that the DTFSD support for system files on disk is limited to sequential GET or PUT for fixed unblocked records.
 (That is, the UPDATE=YES parameter is not supported.)